nodejs/node/doc/api/http.markdown

 ### agent.sockets

-An array of sockets currently inuse by the Agent.
+An array of sockets currently in use by the Agent.
 Do not modify.

 ### agent.queue